 - Who made the decision to block the Terrace?

 If the route change was for safety reasons, what exactly were the safety issues?
-The protesters were not dangerous.
+The protesters were not remotely dangerous.
 The Terrace is no more hazardous to walk on than William Street.
 And safety planning usually involves actual planning, which involves communication and discussions in advance.
 You don’t make an impulse decision on the day when there are over 10,000 people involved.